 Turn off the radio

-Turn of the radio is a scathing response to society today, and what’s expected of us.
+Turn Off The Radio is a scathing response to society today, and what’s expected of us.
 The song was originally for Common Courtney but suited ADTR more.
 It’s a good thing this one of these political rock songs landed in ADTR’s lap.

 Don’t mind me